new and evolving

 Birthing ourselves is a young and evolving project.

-We provide nourishing thought-leadership and searching spaces for womxn with multiple and intersecting 'marginalised' identities engaged social change; especially those challenging dispassionate and damaging practice through leadership based on integrity, presence, critical thought and kindness.
+We provide nourishing thought-leadership and searching spaces for womxn with multiple and intersecting 'marginalised' identities engaged social change.
+Especially those challenging dispassionate and damaging practice that reproduces oppression, by practicing leadership that is based on integrity, presence, critical thought and kindness.

 Those of us who have experienced being ‘othered’ - made to feel alien, undesirable, wrong in our bodies or in the ways in which the different parts of our race, class, gender, ability, nationality (or absence of), sexuality, and/or cultural identitie(s) come together to create who we are, often learn to present a fragmented ‘self’ in different spaces.

-Our philosophy at Birthing Ourselves is based on the idea that practicing wholeness, through attempting to embrace every aspect of ourselves is the key to lasting personal and social change.
+Our philosophy at Birthing Ourselves is based on the idea that embracing wholeness is a practice critical in leadership for social change.
+That attempting to embrace every aspect of ourselves is the key to lasting personal and social change.
 The work of birthing ourselves is deep and necessary; it involves unlearning the fragmentation of our being, on communing spiritually with ourselves.
 It means healing from the ways in which we have become fractured.
 As Audre Lorde teaches us, healing these divides within ourselves unleashes our innate creativity.
 When we are no longer scared to show up, and lead as our full selves, we transform silence into language and action (Lorde 1984).

 We believe that to inspire inclusive change, we must first develop an honest, kind and difficult relationship with ourselves and a healing relationship to our internal fragmentation.
 We encourage thoughtful leadership which is rooted in our own experiences of vulnerability, complexity and messiness; believing that this is the key to personal growth which ultimately leads to lasting personal and social change.